 Although he was a millionaire, Bill seemed to "realize always that he must be about his Father's business, and not wasting time in the pursuit of amusement."9 Although Borden refused to join a fraternity, "he did more with his classmates in his senior year than ever before."
 He presided over the huge student missionary conference held at Yale and served as president of the honor society Phi Beta Kappa.

 Upon graduation from Yale, Borden turned down some high-paying job offers.
 It has been reported that in his Bible, Bill Borden wrote two more words: "No retreats."

 William Borden went on to do graduate work at Princeton Seminary in New Jersey.
 When he finished his studies at Princeton, he sailed for China.
 Because he was hoping to work with Muslims, he stopped first in Egypt to study Arabic.
 While there, he contracted spinal meningitis.
 Within a month, 25-year-old William Borden was dead.

 When the news of William Whiting Borden's death was cabled back to the U.S., the story was carried by nearly every American newspaper.
 "A wave of sorrow went round the world . . .
 Borden not only gave (away) his wealth, but himself, in a way so joyous and natural that it (seemed) a privilege rather than a sacrifice" wrote Mary Taylor in her introduction to his biography.10

 Was Borden's untimely death a waste?
 Not in God's perspective.
-Prior to his death, Borden had written two more words in his Bible.
-Underneath the words "No reserves" and "No retreats," he had written: "No regrets."
+As the story has it, prior to his death, Borden had written two more words in the back of his Bible.
+Underneath the words "No reserves" and "No retreats," he is reporeted to have written: "No regrets."